BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

        with this adaptor signature and Alice's partial signature, to produce a complete signature for blockchain B.
-    6. Alice reads this signature from blockchain B. She calls `secp256k1_musig_extract_secret_adaptor`, passing the complete signature along with her and Bob's partial signatures.
+    6. Alice reads this signature from blockchain B. She calls `secp256k1_musig_extract_secret_adaptor`, passing the complete signature along with her and Bob's partial signatures from Session B.
        This function outputs `t`, which until this point was only known to Bob.
     7. In Session A, Alice is now able to replicate Bob's action, calling `secp256k1_musig_partial_sig_adapt` with her own partial signature and `t`, ultimately producing a complete signature on blockchain A.